New Patients 215.234.3772

 If you have no history of foot problems and are not diabetic, you can treat an ingrown toenail at home.
 Use an over-the-counter antibiotic cream and soak your feet in saltwater.
 If you do not see an improvement after a few days, you should contact our office.
 Patients who are diabetic or suffer from chronic foot problems should schedule an appointment with our foot doctors.

-Our podiatrists may prescribe topical or oral antibiotics depending on your needs.
+Our podiatrists may prescribe topical or oral antibiotics, depending on your needs.
 They may also need to drain the toe of fluid.
-Part or all of the toenail may need to be removed in severe cases.
+In severe cases, part or all of the toenail may need to be removed.

 Causes of Ingrown Toenails